Implied Integrality in Mixed-Integer Optimization: Complexity of recognizing implied integrality

-We now turn to questions related to the complexity of recognizing implied integers.
-Since these generalize integral polyhedra, many of our results (implicitly) rely on the work of Papadimitriou and Yannakakis~\cite{Papadimitriou1990}.
+In this section we discuss questions related to the complexity of recognizing implied integers.
+Since implied integers are a generalization of the concept of integral polyhedra, many of our results (implicitly) rely on the work of Papadimitriou and Yannakakis~\cite{Papadimitriou1990}.
 They considered the following decision problem, and showed $\cplxcoNP$-completeness.